-There are many forms of driver distraction, including texting and driving, interacting with other passengers, adjusting device controls, applying make-up, and eating.
+There are many forms of driver distraction, including texting and driving, interacting with other passengers, adjusting device controls, applying makeup, and eating.
 However, texting and driving is particularly dangerous because it combines visual, manual, and cognitive distractions.
-If you were involved in a texting and driving accident, a Marion texting while driving accident lawyer may be able to help you.
-Please contact the Fitch Law Firm LLC for assistance with your case.
+If you were involved in a texting and driving accident, a Marion texting while driving accident lawyer with our firm may be able to help you.
+Please contact The Fitch Law Firm LLC for assistance with your case.

 The Fitch Law Firm LLC Is Led by a Highly Rated Attorney

 It’s no secret that reputations matter in life.
 That’s usually because a person or company’s reputation rarely precedes them for no reason.
 So, it goes without saying that if you’ve got to go to court or fight a case against an insurance company, you want a lawyer with a distinguished reputation.
 The Fitch Law Firm LLC has the kind of reputation you are looking for.

 The Fitch Law Firm LLC is led by our founder, John Fitch.
 John has been licensed to practice law for over 40 years, and he’s led our firm since we opened our doors over 30 years ago.
 During that time, John has garnered a reputation as a passionate advocate for his client’s rights with a strong commitment to legal ethics.
 This commitment has led to John receiving a 10.0 rating from Avvo legal ratings.